Svetlana082002/home_3/instruction.md

 You can use Git for several purposes.

+## New changes

-# New changes in the file
+1. New changes in the file on git

+2. The continuation of the file modification is already on github